ibm-cloud-docs/vmwaresolutions/cr/cr_orderinginstance-network-interface.md

 * The last string can contain only lowercase alphabetic characters.
 * The length of the last string must be in the range 2 - 24 characters.

-The maximum length of the Fully Qualified Domain Name (FQDN) for hosts and VMs is 63 characters.
+The maximum length of the Fully Qualified Domain Name (FQDN) for hosts and virtual machines (VMs) is 63 characters.
 Domain names must accommodate for this maximum length.
 {: note}

 ## DNS configuration